Here it is:

 Too long, didn’t read?
 Here’s a summary:

-- He assumes that change is the same thing as progress.
+- Dixon assumes that “change” is the same thing as “progress”.

-- Dixon slanders those who resist change as doing so based on fear and ignorance.
+- He asserts that who resist change always do so based on fear and ignorance.

 - He denounces critical examination.